matteocao/super-duper-test/README.md

 ### Make your PR

 Once your docker is ready, you need to create a PR to this repo.
+Fork this repo and make a PR to the `main` branch.
 Your PR shall only modify the file [docker_image.txt](https://github.com/matteocao/super-duper-test/blob/main/docker_image.txt) and shall put the name of your docker image containing your solver.

 Your docker shall have a final instruction `CMD` that runs your script that solves the tasks: the test files are accessible via a volume binding, putting the test files inside the `/data` folder inside your container.
 Please make sure that you have an empty `/data` folder in your docker and that your script reaches that folder to analyse the data.